ThaiJamesLee/pwchecker/README.md

 # pwchecker

 pwchecker is a simple password checker.
-It provides a password policy check, for instance length of password, minimum number of digits etc.
+It provides a password policy check, for instance length of password, minimum number of digits etc. The entropy of the password can be determined and classifies the password strength from "very weak" (score: 1) to "very strong" (score 5).

 ## Policy Check

-The module contains the class `PasswordPolicy` that defined some default values.
+The module contains the class `PasswordPolicy` that defined some check properties.

 Usage: